An elephant beside safari jeeps on a Yala drive from Arana

 Full-day safari

 12 hours.
-Packed lunch and sundowner included.
+Packed lunch included.
+Sundowner optional.

 Arrange a safari